eclipse-tractusx/traceability-foss/tx-backend/testdata/database_dumps/README.md

 6. Drag and drop the database dump file from the "database dump" folder for the corresponding environment into the upload area and confirm the action.

-7. This error message can be ignored
+7. "Process Failed" error message can be ignored

 ### Database dump